 HLS in the World: New Technologies, New Dilemmas: Part of the HLS200 Bicentennial Celebration

-This event is part of the HLS in the World sessions of HLS │200, a bicentennial summit of academic sessions and programs devoted to legal issues of pressing importance.
-Events are open to Harvard Law School alumni and students, and registration is required.
-Members of the HLS community can register now!
+This event was part of the HLS in the World sessions of HLS │200, a bicentennial summit of academic sessions and programs devoted to legal issues of pressing importance.

 New technologies with implications for human health and enhancement are developing at breakneck speed, with fundamental changes in genomic medicine, reproductive technology, neuroscience, and even how we die.
 Each of these technologies raises important questions at the intersection of ethics, law, and politics.
 What role should the government have in regulating scientific innovation?
 How should we weigh potential risks and benefits, to individuals, vulnerable populations, and even the environment?
 Can these technologies be used to promote justice, or do they risk entrenching existing disparities?
-This group of speakers will discuss these pressing questions, and more, from their perspectives as lawyers, scientists, and clinicians.
+This group of speakers discussed these pressing questions, and more, from their perspectives as lawyers, scientists, and clinicians.

 I. Glenn Cohen '03, Professor of Law, Harvard Law School, and Faculty Director, The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School